webmaster442/WinTerminalInteract/README.md

-# WinTerminalInteract
+# Webmaster442.WindowsTerminalFragment

-Windows terminal profile generator lib
+A C# library for reading and writing Windows terminal fragment files